 Modified Checklist for Autism in Toddlers (M-CHAT)

-If you are in talks with parents who suspect their child has Autism Spectrum Disorder, give them this Modified Checklist for Autism in Toddlers (M-CHAT) to see if the child is showing signs of ASD.
+Use the Modified Checklist for Autism in Toddlers (M-CHAT) to see if a child is showing signs of ASD.

 Fact Checked by RJ Gumban.